-It was concluded that β -alanine should be taken at a dosage of 3-6 g along with each meal containing carbohydrate and protein plus a dose of 1.2 g as a maintenance dose following acute β -alanine supplementation.
+It was concluded that $\beta$ -alanine should be taken at a dosage of 3-6 g along with each meal containing carbohydrate and protein plus a dose of 1.2 g as a maintenance dose following acute $\beta$ -alanine supplementation.
 For nitrate-rich beetroot juice, the recommendation is the consumption of 140 ml (8.4 mmol) containing nitrate, 2-3 h prior to middle distance and endurance exercise.
 Caffeine should be ingested with a dosage of 3-6 mg/(kg bw), 30-60 min prior to exercise.
 Creatine is best supplemented in forms of monohydrate with daily intakes of 3-5 g, or for optimal absorption, 20 g divided into 4 daily intakes of 5 g in combination with carbohydrate and protein.
 Carbohydrate supplementation before exercise is essential to improve exercise performance.
-It is suggested that 1-4 g/kg carbohydrate is needed 1-4 h before exercise [144].
-In addition, carbohydrate mouth rinse can improve exercise performance (~2-3%) mediated by receptors in the oral cavity and the brain, during exercise lasting less than 60 min.
-When the exercise duration is more than 60 min, the advice is to ingest 90 g/h of mixed carbohydrates (60 g/h glucose plus 30 g/h fructose).
-This is important during prolonged endurance events of 3 hours or more, and, 1.2 g/k/h carbohydrate is required for glycogen repletion immediately post exercise.
-Finally, protein is recommended in ranging from 1.2-2.0 g/kg/day for athletes.
-Protein should be ingested immediately post exercise with amount of 20-25 g for stimulating muscle protein synthesis and also before sleeping.
+It is suggested that 1-4 g/kg carbohydrate is needed 1-4 h before exercise.
+In addition, carbohydrate mouth rinse can improve exercise performance ( $\sim 2-3\%$ ) mediated by receptors in the oral cavity and the brain, during exercise lasting less than 60 min.
+When the exercise duration is more than 60 min, the advice is to ingest 90 g/h of mixed carbohydrates (60 g/ h glucose plus 30 g/h fructose).
+This is important during prolonged endurance events of 3 hours or more, and, 1.2 g/kg/h carbohydrate is required for glycogen repletion immediately post exercise.
+Finally, Protein should be ingested in each main meal, immediately post exercise, and also before sleeping with an amount of 20-25 g for stimulating muscle protein synthesis..
 However, more research is warranted in the field of supplementation timing and optimal dosage to understand what dosage and time point is most critical for the health and exercise performance of athletes.
-Finally, it is recommended to examine the repeatability of performance effects of supplement intake by multiple trials [42].
+Finally, it is recommended to examine the repeatability of performance effects of supplement intake by multiple trials.